Home / Blogs / 6 tips for staying healthy after a Prader-Willi Syndrome program

 5. Incorporate exercise into your daily routine

 Exercise is crucial following discharge from a PWS program.
 While movement alone is not enough to combat the effects of an unhealthy diet, it offers a crucial complement to healthy eating habits.
-Regular exercise promotes social development by encouraging teamwork, interaction, and rule following, helps children to discover their unique strengths and improves overall physical, emotional, social, and cognitive wellbeing.
+Regular exercise promotes social development by encouraging teamwork, interaction, and rule-following, helps children to discover their unique strengths, and improves overall physical, emotional, social, and cognitive wellbeing.

 When it comes to exercise, there’s no wrong answer.
-Any physical activity your child enjoys, such as organized sports, yoga, ZumbAtomic and walking, will have positive physical and psychological benefits.
+Any physical activity your child enjoys, such as organized sports, yoga, ZumbAtomic, and walking, will have positive physical and psychological benefits.

 6. Enlist the help of a dietician who specializes in pediatric obesity